PARKLAND BASKETBALL CLUB RULES:

 C. BOYS 3RD and GIRLS 4TH and 5TH GRADE

 BACKCOURT DEFENSE.
 Backcourt defense is prohibited.
 Defensive players cannot pressure the offensive players once they have gained possession of the ball in the backcourt.
 The ball must cross into the front-court before a defensive player can pressure the ball.
 If the offensive team loses control of the ball in the backcourt, the defensive team cannot take possession of the ball until it crosses the halfcourt line.
+Illegal defense aimed to disrupt a fastbreak shall result in a 2 warnings, followed by a technical foul.

 END OF GAME.
 If, and only if, a team is down by 5 points or less, with under thirty (:30) seconds left in the fourth quarter (or Overtime), the defending team is allowed to play defense in the backcourt.
 There are no other exceptions.